jspuij/TwokaB/docs/pages/prepare.md

 When producing a NuGet package and the assembly name isn't the same as the package ID, use the package ID for {LIBRARY NAME}.

-This is why blazor webassembly cannot find them.
-The easiest way to solve this, is by editing the index.html file in the webassembly project.
+This is why Blazor WebAssembly cannot find them.
+The easiest way to solve this, is by editing the index.html file in the WebAssembly project.
 Make sure it looks like the listing below:

 ```html
 <!DOCTYPE html>